ilkkao/snap-mutex/README.md

 }
 ```

-Remember to put `try ... finally` around the critical section so that the lock gets releases in
+Remember to put `try ... finally` around the critical section so that the lock gets released in
 all cases.